 - Improving culture, climate, and communication in MPS schools

 - Writing a positive narrative of our students’ successes and accomplishments

 - Connecting young men to teachers, mentors, and leaders with shared backgrounds who have achieved personal triumphs

 The Department of Black & Latino Male Achievement collaboratively works to improve the outcomes of Black and Latino male students within Milwaukee Public Schools by challenging systems, structures, and spaces of oppression, and seeks to create conditions that promote greater success.

-Black & Latino Boys and Young Men will possess an affirmed sense of identity, dignity and self confidence and will have the necessary tools to triumphantly navigate college, career and life.
+Black and Latino boys and young men will possess an affirmed sense of identity, dignity, and self-confidence, and will have the necessary tools to triumphantly navigate K–12, college, career, and life.